 - Nozbe is my to-do list.
 I highly recommend it!

-- Basecamp is a website where I keep all my dreams and goals for the future.
+- Workflowy is a website where I keep all my dreams and goals for the future, as well as book ideas and plans for future speaking events.
 Many lists here have turned into books, curriculum, and ministry materials.
-My husband and I share an account here as well, so that we can add to and refer to each other’s lists.

 - Finally, I use Microsoft Excel for my budgeting, our scheduling, and much of my brainstorming.
 I suppose it was never intended for the way I use it, but it’s a valuable tool nonetheless.